 If access tokens are sent in the URL, browser history inspection becomes yet another potential attack vector.
 This is common when using OAuth’s implicit grant type.
 In this scenario, network administrators may have access to the browser history of workstations on their network.

 These examples highlight how any “man in the middle” with access to plain-text network traffic can easily access the tokens.
 Even worse, in some cases, anyone with access to the legitimate user’s browser history can potentially steal tokens as well.
+Or an attacker that can run JavaScript on your website can retrieve all the data you’ve stored in local storage and send it off to their own domain.
 All these interception mechanisms illustrate the risks involved in storing access tokens in a browser.

 So, what is the alternative to storing access tokens in a browser?